nusco/powernap/README.md

+== PowerNap

-PowerNap is a zero-friction REST framework for web services.
+PowerNap is a low-friction REST framework for web services.

-_PowerNap and this documentation are still work in progress.
-Don't expect anything unless you're prepared to go through a few hoops._
+_PowerNap and this documentation are still work in progress, and mainly a pet project I use to try out new ideas.
+Don't build your next world-changing social network on this._

 ![Build Status](https://secure.travis-ci.org/nusco/powernap.png)
 ![Dependency Status](https://gemnasium.com/rails/rails.png?travis)